lulav/LRS_Documentation/blog/Cannon/index.md

   simulation_cannon_numeric
 ```

-To fully understand what's going on, we need to familiarize ourselves with three concepts that are core to the way Citros works:
+To fully understand what's going on, we need to familiarize ourselves with three concepts that are core to the way CITROS works:
 - **simulation**

     Defined by a ROS 2 launch file.
 You may have as many launch files as you want in your project, as long as there is at least one.
 Each launch simulation will correspond to a launch file in your project.
-When you run a Citros simulation, if you don't specify the name of the simulation (using the `-s` flag), a command-line menue will be presented, in which you can use the up and down arrows to choose the simulation you want.
+When you run a CITROS simulation, if you don't specify the name of the simulation (using the `-s` flag), a command-line menue will be presented, in which you can use the up and down arrows to choose the simulation you want.
 The simulation names will be of the form `simulation_<name of launch_file>`.
 In the case of the Cannon project, we have two launch files - `cannon_analytic.launch.py` and `cannon_numeric.launch.py`, and as you can see in the output above, we are prompted to choose between them.

     Each simulation also corresponds to a json file of the same name, which resides under the `.citros/simulations` directory.
 You may use this file to configure the way your simulation runs.

-    When you run a Citros simulation, a directory for that simulation is created under the `.citros/runs` directory.
+    When you run a CITROS simulation, a directory for that simulation is created under the `.citros/runs` directory.
 This directory will contain subdirectories corresponding to **batch**es, a new one created every time you run a simulation.
 - **batch**

     Defined as a group of one or more simulation runs.
-Since you can specify one or more simulations runs ('*complitions*') when running a Citros simulation, a **batch** is simply a convinient way to group them together.
+Since you can specify one or more simulations runs ('*complitions*') when running a CITROS simulation, a **batch** is simply a convinient way to group them together.
 For instance, in the case of the above example, if we choose `simulation_cannon_analytic` from the menue, the following folder structure will be created: `.citros/runs/simulation_cannon_analytic/my_first_batch/0`.
 The last folder - `0`, is the folder corresponding to the only run for this batch - when you don't specify the number of completions (i.e. runs) using the `-c` flag, it will default to 1, and the name of each run is a zero based index, incremented by one for each additonal run.
 - **run**

     Defined as a single execution of a simulation as defined by the chosen launch file.
-Launching Citros simulations with multiple runs ('*complitions*') is particulary advantageous when working online, in which case a large number of simulation runs can be simultaneously executed on the Citros cloud.
+Launching CITROS simulations with multiple runs ('*complitions*') is particulary advantageous when working online, in which case a large number of simulation runs can be simultaneously executed on the CITROS cloud.

     The folder corresponding to a simulation run will contain all the information relevant for that run.
 Look through such a folder after running a simulation and see for yourself.
 For further details refer to the [CLI Documentation](https://github.com/lulav/citros_doc/blob/main/docs_cli/index.md)

 By default, when using the `run` command, you must provide a batch name (using the `-n` flag) and a message (using the `-m` flag).
 The name you provide will be used as the name of the directory in which all runs for this batch will be saved.
-If a batch by that name already exists - no worries, Citros will simply add an underscore and an index to the name you provided, thereby keeping the batch directory names unique for each simulation.
+If a batch by that name already exists - no worries, CITROS will simply add an underscore and an index to the name you provided, thereby keeping the batch directory names unique for each simulation.

 Now that you understand what's going on, choose on of the simulations presented in the menue, press enter and see it run...